codeschool/sqlite-parser/README.md

 Optionally, run `grunt debug` to get extended output and start a file watcher.

-Finally, you should run `grunt release` before creating any PR to run all tests and rebuild the `dist/` and `demo/` folders.
+Finally, you should run `grunt release`, before creating any PR, to run all tests and rebuild the `dist/` and `demo/` folders.

 ### Writing tests